dylanroy/dylanroy/README.md

 # Engineer & Side Project Junkie

 Currently works with Dow Jones to deliver innovate products using cutting edge technologies, and entrepreneurial drive.
 Often leverages big data and cloud technologies to continuously deliver value for customers.

-I attended the College of Engineering at Iowa State University for his B.S. in Computer Engineering.
+Right now exploring Europe as I am currently living in Barcelona as an Expat.

+### Things I like to geek out on
+ - Coding & Side Projects
+ - Traveling & the gear involved
+ - Credit Cards
+ - Cycling
+ - Mead Making & Craft Beers

 I post frequently on on my [personal website](https://dylanroy.com/), and on [medium](https://medium.com/@dylanroy) please join my newletter [here](https://dylanroy.com/signup/).